AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 ### Editing the data file

 SoConnect data are saved as a _JSON file_ `[JAR file location]/data/soconnect.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update the data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file make its [format](https://docs.fileformat.com/web/json/) invalid,